vinay-singh-dev/BhumiLedger/Domain.md

 Step-by-step, plain English
 seller wants to sell
-seller adds the land documents and submit to verification by gram panchayat  / sabha for selling land. gram panchayat / sabha can verify if the selling claim is real with cross verification with documents after verification the land is for selling buyer show their intrest in land buying. buyer and  seller initiate with mutual concent. again gram panchayat / sabha verifies if the documents are correct and tranfer happens with mutual concent.
+seller adds the land documents and submit to verification by gram panchayat  / sabha. gram panchayat / sabha can verify if the claim is real with cross verification with documents. buyer show their intrest. buyer and  seller initiate with mutual concent. again gram panchayat / sabha verifies if the documents are correct and tranfer happens with mutual concent.